alttch/bma-info/eva4/sdk/python/hmi_x_call_example.rst

     EOF
     ) | http :7727

-If using :doc:`../../../eva-js-framework/index`, the call can be made as:
+If using :doc:`../../../eva-webengine/index`, the call can be made as:

 .. code:: javascript

-    $eva.call(
+    eva.call(
         'x::my.svc.sensor_set::set',
         'sensor:tests/sensor1',
         { status: 1, value: 25 }